Home » Production » Compression Machine and Tooling

 • Check for overall length; it should be within specified limits.

-• The inside head angle should not be warned out due to friction on the cam, and it should be smooth.
+• The inside head angle should not be worn out due to friction on the cam, and it should be smooth.

 • The flathead should be smooth